-- 5.3 The Executive must be consulted by the offeree company or potential seller of the interest, or its financial adviser, at an appropriate stage in order for it to be able to determine whether an announcement is required under Rule 2.2(c) or Rule 2.2(f)(i).
-Consultation will not necessarily lead to a requirement to make an announcement; this will depend on all the relevant circumstances. - (i) Rumour and speculation - 5.4 In the case of Rule 2.2(c), Note 1(b) on Rule 2.2 requires that, unless an immediate announcement is to be made, the Executive should be consulted at the latest when the potential offeree company becomes the subject of any rumour and speculation after the time when the approach has been received.
-The requirement for consultation is interpreted strictly and the Executive should therefore be consulted by the potential offeree company, or its financial adviser, if there is any rumour and speculation relating to a possible offer for the offeree company, regardless of: - (a) whether the rumour and speculation is specific to the possible transaction under consideration; or
+5.3 The Executive must be consulted by the offeree company or potential seller of the interest, or its financial adviser, at an appropriate stage in order for it to be able to determine whether an announcement is required under Rule 2.2(c) or Rule 2.2(f)(i).
+Consultation will not necessarily lead to a requirement to make an announcement; this will depend on all the relevant circumstances.

-- (b) the manner in which, or the medium by which, the rumour and speculation has been disseminated. - 5.5 Similarly, in the case of Rule 2.2(f)(i), the Executive should be consulted at the latest when the potential offeree company becomes the subject of any rumour and speculation after the time that one or more purchasers or offerors are first sought. - 5.6 Although the Executive may, on occasion, make enquiries of financial advisers in relation to, for example, rumour and speculation relating to their clients, the Code requires that the Executive should be consulted whenever any such rumour and speculation appears.
+- (i) Rumour and speculation - 5.4 In the case of Rule 2.2(c), Note 1(b) on Rule 2.2 requires that, unless an immediate announcement is to be made, the Executive should be consulted at the latest when the potential offeree company becomes the subject of any rumour and speculation after the time when the approach has been received.
+The requirement for consultation is interpreted strictly and the Executive should therefore be consulted by the potential offeree company, or its financial adviser, if there is any rumour and speculation relating to a possible offer for the offeree company, regardless of: - (a) whether the rumour and speculation is specific to the possible transaction under consideration; or - (b) the manner in which, or the medium by which, the rumour and speculation has been disseminated. - 5.5 Similarly, in the case of Rule 2.2(f)(i), the Executive should be consulted at the latest when the potential offeree company becomes the subject of any rumour and speculation after the time that one or more purchasers or offerors are first sought. - 5.6 Although the Executive may, on occasion, make enquiries of financial advisers in relation to, for example, rumour and speculation relating to their clients, the Code requires that the Executive should be consulted whenever any such rumour and speculation appears.
 Therefore, financial advisers should in no circumstances rely on their being contacted by the Executive about rumour and speculation relating to their clients. - (ii) Share price movements - 5.7 In the case of Rule 2.2(c), Note 1(b) on Rule 2.2 also requires that, unless an immediate announcement is to be made, the Executive should be consulted at the latest whenever there is a material or abrupt movement in the share price of the potential offeree company after the time of the approach.
 For these purposes: - (a) a movement of 10% or more above the lowest share price since that time is regarded as a material movement; and - (b) a movement may be abrupt even if there has not been a material movement: for example, a price rise of 5% in the course of a single day is normally regarded as being abrupt.
-When calculating share price movements in the course of a single day, the reference price should normally be taken to be the previous day's closing price, in order to ensure that overnight movements are included in the calculation.